Samaritans 10-Year Anniversary Soiree

 “Everybody needs a helping hand at some point in their life, when they do, Samaritans is there!”---Samaritans

-Besides the efforts of 40,000 health providers, Samaritans wouldn’t have saved so much lives from desperation without the supportive community, which was given a massive thank you during the Spring Soiree Anniversary.
+Besides the efforts of 40,000 health providers, Samaritans wouldn’t have saved so much lives from desperation without the community support, which was given a massive thank you during the Spring Soiree Anniversary.

-At 7:30pm, Samaritans’s Board President Wes Puryear and Executive Director Alan Ross took the stage and delivered a Thank You Speech to the crowd.
-Some of them were attending for the first time, and some have been the truth-hearted followers for the past 10 years.
+Later in the night, Samaritans’s Board President Wes Puryear and Executive Director Alan Ross took the stage and delivered a Thank You Speech to the crowd.
+Some of them were attending for the first time, and some have been truth-hearted followers for the past 10 years.
 Audience with a great variety of identities in terms of age, race, gender, culture, occupation, and more came to celebrate the night together because the prevention of suicide, as a public health issue tied to mental health, proved the universality of people around the world.
-Everybody, under certain circumstances, can feel distressed and suiciable.
+Everybody, under certain circumstances, can feel distressed and suicidal.
 Everyone, at certain moments in their life, needs a helping hand.

 When you are in the dark, it is better to stand with people and hold their hands than stay alone.
 As Alan Ross said during his speech, the Soiree was a concept of Samaritan’s core value.
 Guests were regaled with comfort food and beverages of two open bars.
 There were live performances by the incredible magician John Born, who could restore the Rubik’s Cube and read your minds in less than one second.
 Lively music by the genre bending, Darius Christian and DJ David “Prints” Aguilar ran through the night.